avikam/urban-notes/jsx/README.md

 Discovering the Notes API was easier with [debugging](https://developer.apple.com/library/archive/releasenotes/InterapplicationCommunication/RN-JavaScriptForAutomation/Articles/OSX10-11.html#//apple_ref/doc/uid/TP40014508-CH110-SW6) and inspecting, though it was quite predictable.

 The build pipeline transpile the ES6 files using babel and browserify into a single fat JXA file.
 It was tested on macOS Monterey.

+###  Why not use something like iCloud integration?

+Because to the best of my search, there ar no apps, and I won't store passwords.